chris-clement/chris-clement/README.md

 Immersive 16 week computer programming course at Europe’s #1 Developer Bootcamp.

-A strong focus on Test Driven Development, Pair Programming and Agile software development covering Ruby, Sinatra, Ruby on Rails, Node.js, JavaScript and JQuery.
+A strong focus on Test Driven Development, Pair Programming and Agile software development covering Ruby, Sinatra, Ruby on Rails, JavaScript and Node.js.

 <!---
 chris-clement/chris-clement is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.